-Nature of Business-Homology Medicines, Inc. (the "Company") is a clinical-stage genetic medicines company dedicated to transforming the lives of patients suffering from rare diseases by addressing the underlying cause of the disease with one-time gene therapy and gene editing treatments.
+Nature of Business-Homology Medicines, Inc. (the "Company" or "Homology") is a clinical-stage genetic medicines company historically focused on transforming the lives of patients suffering from rare diseases by addressing the underlying cause of the disease with one-time gene therapy and gene editing treatments.
 The Company was founded in March 2015 as a Delaware corporation.
 Its principal offices are in Bedford, Massachusetts.